Country-Notebook/.github/profile/README.md

 <img src ="https://raw.githubusercontent.com/Country-Notebook/Immagini/master/CountryNotebook%20Aziende%20Wiki.png">
-<h2> Ciao, questo progetto è stato iniziato nel 2020 da Marco D'Adamo.
-Country Notebook permette di gestire gli organizational flows di un'azienda agricola </h2>
+<h2> Hi, this project was started in 2020 by Marco D'Adamo.
+Country Notebook allows you to manage the organizational flows of a farm </h2>
 <h3><font face="calibri">CountryNotebook is a management with production log files.</font></h3>
 <strong>CountryNotebook</strong> is an App consisting of an access toolcain to the structure of the entire project repository, with a default resource group, and <em>Git repos and Issue Tracking tool integrations, Eclipse Orion wed IDE and Delivery Pipeline.</em>
 This copybook is intended to manage the productions of a farm <strong>(main repository).</strong>